 The good news for anybody wanting to get behind the wheel in competitive motor sport is that there are many different disciplines to choose from, covering a wide range of skillsets, car types, environments and levels of expense.

-To get started in some club-level events such as Autotests, AutoSOLOs and Navigational Rallies all you need is a road car and membership of an MSA-registered motor club.
+To get started in some club-level events such as Autotests, AutoSOLOs and Navigational Rallies all you need is a road car and membership of a Motorsport UK registered motor club.
 Find out about the different types of motor sport by clicking here.

 Probably the three most well-known forms of motor sport are Racing, Rallying and Karting.
 In order to take part in any of these you will need to take three steps: